 What steps can be taken to enforce the award if there is a failure to comply?

-Since arbitral awards in Colombia have the same value as all other judicial decisions, all of the mechanisms available for enforcing judicial rulings are available.
+Since arbitral awards in Colombia have the same status as all other judicial decisions, all of the mechanisms available for enforcing judicial rulings are available.

 Can awards be enforced in local courts?

-Article 68 of Law 1563/2012 recognises that in domestic and international arbitrations seated in Colombia, awards can be enforced immediately, except in international arbitration where the parties have waived the annulment recourse.
+Articles 42 and 43 (domestic arbitration) and Article 111 (international arbitration) of Law 1563/2012 recognise that in domestic and international arbitrations seated in Colombia, awards can be enforced immediately, except in international arbitration where the parties have waived the annulment recourse.
 In the latter case, the award must be recognised, as it will be treated as a foreign award.

 How enforceable is the award internationally?

 Awards made under Colombian arbitration law may be enforced under: